HWHapply/VID/README.md

                   [--metamodel METAMODEL] [--threshold THRESHOLD] [--average AVERAGE] [--random_state RANDOM_STATE] [--n_jobs N_JOBS]
                   [--verbose VERBOSE] [--help]
 ```
-__Input file__: The seurat object saved in 'xxx.rds' format which generated with seurat single cell pipeline, the 'seuratobj_dir' is parent directory of input file which is required parameter for code runing.
+__Input file__: The seurat object saved in 'xxx.rds' format which generated with seurat single cell pipeline, the 'seuratobj_dir' is parent directory of input file which is required parameter for code running.
 ```
 $seuratobj_dir/xxx.rds
 ```
-__Output files__: The code will automatically create output directory named with the starting timestamp in current work directory:
+__Output files__: The code will automatically create output directory in current work directory named with the starting timestamp :
 ```
 YYYYmmdd_HHMMSS
 ├── data